SkullMasher/Woocomerce-Streamlab-Alert/README.md

 ```
 cp .env.sample .env
 ```
-Create an sqlite database at the root of the project
+Create an sqlite database file at the root of the project
 ```
 touch db.sqlite
 ```